I want to write.

 Ready for a new journey?
 Oh, and sorry about my absence, I hope you now understand how and why I needed to get my shit together.
 But don’t worry, the views from the yoga retreat look picturesque, so I’ll have some great photos and life lessons to share with you soon.

-And in the vain of transparency and sharing, here are the first four chapters I wrote and shared with writers that eventually landed my first ghost writing contract.
+And in the vain of transparency and sharing, here are the first two chapters I wrote and shared with writers that eventually landed my first ghost writing contract.
 Warning: it is erotic.
 I hope you enjoy it.

 Love ya.
 And remember to love yourself and your daydreams.